COVID-19 updates, including vaccine information, for our patients and visitors, Learn More

 Amy E. Liepert, MD, is a board-certified surgeon who cares for patients that have experienced traumatic injuries, such as a fall or motor vehicle collision, as well as those requiring elective or emergency general surgery for issues such as appendicitis, gallstones, hernias, diverticulitis and acute bowel emergencies.
 She is the medical director of Acute Care Surgery at UC San Diego Health.

-As an associate professor in the Department of Surgery and program director of the acute care surgery fellowship, Dr. Liepert trains medical students, residents and fellows at UC San Diego School of Medicine.
+As an associate professor in the Department of Surgery, Dr. Liepert trains medical students, residents and fellows at UC San Diego School of Medicine.
 Her research interests include surgical education, management of severe or necrotizing pancreatitis, and surgical health policy advocacy engagement.
 Her work has appeared in medical and research publications, including The American Journal of Surgery, Journal of Surgical Research, Surgery, Annals of Surgery and Journal of the American College of Surgeons.

 Dr. Liepert has presented on surgical health policy advocacy, end-of-life surgery and the effects of duplicated CT scans on trauma patients and health care costs.
 She has worked on an information technology tool that translates surgical research and statistical data to inform policy and regulatory bodies.